Diel rhythmicity of activity and corticosterone metabolites in Arctic barnacle geese during breeding

 Abstract

-Birds that migrate from temperate areas to the Arctic to breed lose their strongest Zeitgeber of circadian organization when they cross the Arctic circle in spring: the 24h light-dark cycle.
-Under continuous daylight, diverse behavioural and physiological patterns have been detected in both free-ranging and laboratory animals.
-To better understand the evolution of plasticity in circadian clocks, it is essential to study behavioural and physiological rhythmicity in the context of a species’ ecology.
-Employing a multifaceted approach, which included wildlife cameras, accelerometers, and non-invasive sampling of hormone metabolites, we investigated activity patterns and corticosterone rhythmicity in a migratory herbivore, the barnacle goose ( Branta leucopsis ), during its Arctic breeding season in Svalbard.
+Birds that migrate from temperate areas to the Arctic to breed lose their strongest Zeitgeber of circadian organization when they cross the Arctic circle in spring – the 24h light-dark cycle.
+Under continuous daylight, diverse behavioral and physiological patterns have been detected in both free-ranging and laboratory animals.
+To better understand the evolution of plasticity in circadian clocks, it is essential to study behavioral and physiological rhythmicity in the context of a species’ ecology.
+Employing a multifaceted approach, which included wildlife cameras, accelerometers, and noninvasive sampling of hormone metabolites, we investigated activity patterns and corticosterone rhythmicity in a migratory herbivore, the barnacle goose (Branta leucopsis), during its Arctic breeding season on Svalbard.
 We found that females showed a combination of both ultradian and diel rhythmicity in nest recesses and sleep during incubation.
-In both parents, these rhythms in activity continued also during the gosling rearing period.
-During moult, many geese aligned activity with the tidal rhythm.
-Barnacle geese showed weak diel rhythmicity in excreted corticosterone metabolites.
+In both parents, these rhythms in activity continued also during the gosling rearing phase.
+During molt, many geese aligned activity with the prevailing tidal rhythm.
+Barnacle geese showed weak diel rhythmicity in excreted corticosterone metabolites (CORTm).
 This suggests that while Arctic geese may adopt an alternative Zeitgeber during the Arctic summer to maintain a diel rhythm, ultradian rhythmicity remains essential, allowing the geese to flexibly adjust their rhythms to environmental conditions.

 Article activity feed